Biodiesel—Mono Alkyl Esters

 What Is Biodiesel

-In the USA, the ASTM Biodiesel Task Force adopted a definition of biodiesel that limited it to “mono alkyl esters of long chain fatty acids derived from renewable lipid feedstocks, such as vegetable oils and animal fats, for use in compression ignition (diesel) engines” [148].
+In the United States, the ASTM Biodiesel Task Force adopted a definition of biodiesel that limited it to “mono alkyl esters of long chain fatty acids derived from renewable lipid feedstocks, such as vegetable oils and animal fats, for use in compression ignition (diesel) engines” [148].
 The mono alkyl ester definition eliminates pure vegetable oils as well as monoglycerides and diglycerides from consideration as biodiesel.

 The most common alcohol used in the production of mono alkyl esters is methanol and the more specific label “methyl ester” is often attached to this type of esterified biodiesel.
 Higher order alcohols such as ethanol and propanol can also be used in the production of mono alkyl esters.
 These produce other classes of compounds called “ethyl esters” and “propyl esters” respectively.